 The Calendar Year 2024 (CY2024) Reference Platform is the target for all major software releases in 2024.

-4th September 2023 - CY2024 is now Final.
-Confirmation of versions for OpenSubdiv and OpenVDB will follow by early November pending the timely release of new versions.
-As always, if any major issues are discovered with CY2024 then they will be shared with the community to decide whether a late change is required.
+2nd September 2024 - CY2025 is now Final and will be effective from January 1st.
+Confirmation of versions for ACES, OpenColorIO, and OpenEXR will follow by early October, and OpenVDB by early November pending the timely release of new versions.
+As always, if any major issues are discovered with CY2025 then they will be shared with the community to decide whether a late change is required.

-16th May 2023 - CY2024 Draft published, with the main change being a move to Qt 6.
-Due to ongoing work required to migrate critical dependencies, the planned move to Intel's oneAPI has been deferred until CY2025.
+14th May 2024 - CY2025 Draft published, with the main change being a move to Intel's oneAPI for TBB and MKL.
 We are currently soliciting feedback on this Draft so please either send to feedback@vfxplatform.com or share on vfx-platform-discuss.

 Previous status updates...